onnovalkering/brane/.github/CONTRIBUTING.md

 the DCO below.
 To do it just add a line to every git commit message:
 `Signed-off-by: Joe Smith <joe.smith@email.com>`.

-You can sign your commit automatically with git commit -s.
+You can sign your commit automatically with `git commit -s`.

 ```
 Developer Certificate of Origin